Elvis10ten/notes/src/nand.md

 ```
 ---
-The last set of gates we will build are the <em>multi-way versions of basic gates</em>.
+The last set of gates we will build are the <mark>multi-way versions of basic gates</mark>.
 Logic gates that operate on one or two inputs have natural generalization to multi-way variants that operate on more than two inputs.

 ---
-The first gate in this set is the <em>multi-way Or gate</em>.
+The first gate in this set is the <mark>multi-way Or gate</mark>.
 An $m$-way `Or` gate outputs `1` when at least one of its `m` input bits is `1`, and `0` otherwise.
 Our target computer will need an $8$-way variant of this gate:

 |           |                                      |
 | --------- | ------------------------------------ |